Anoia/option-type-csharp-example/README.md

 The option/maybe type behaves similar to the functional programming concept we've talked about: `Option<T>` can be `Some<T>` when a value `T` exists or `None` if it doesn't.

-The either type is similar, but instead of `None` it provides another *exceptional* value indicating why an operation regarding the optional value failed.
+The either type is similar, but instead of `None` it provides another *exceptional* value indicating why there is no value or why an operation regarding the optional value failed.

 In addition to that, the implementation prevents 'unsafe' access to the internal value of an `Option<T>`.
 It forces the user to check if a value is actually present, thereby mitigating many of the problems of null values.
-You can still retrieve the value directly if you want to (whether it's there or not), but you need to explicitly state that you want to access it in an unsafe way, it can't happen on accident.
+You can still retrieve the value directly if you want to (whether it's there or not), but you need to explicitly state that you want to access it in an unsafe way, it can't sneak in by accident.

 The library provides a lot of utility methods to make working with the option type more convenient.
 The most noteworthy feature that makes this implementation of the option type so great is the possibility to treat the option type like a collection with zero or one values.
-It's possible to apply map and filter functions to the value without ever unpacking it from it's `Option` container!
+It's possible to apply map and filter functions to the value **without ever unpacking it from it's `Option` container**!
+I didn't realize how great this is until I actually implemented it in a bigger project.

 ## Example
 ...